calliope-project/ec_modules/wrappers/atlite/cutout/README.md

 >1.
 Cutout exists in given path (output.path) -> take it.
 >2.
 Otherwise, input.data (optional) given -> take it.
 >3.
 Otherwise, build cutout using snakemake.params.
+>
+>Also, `atlite` downloads all possible features by default.
+This can take hours!
+>Always try to only fetch the features you need.

 ## Example